ceasione/RouteCalc/README.md

 - **Google Matrix API** – For route and distance calculations.
 - **SMS API** – For sending SMS notifications.

-The backend is also powered by **Python Telegram Bot**, allowing fleet managers to interact with the system via Telegram.
+The adminpage is powered by **Python Telegram Bot**, allowing fleet managers to interact with the system via Telegram Bot.

 The API is deployed on a **uWSGI** production server with robust security measures in place.

-The project leverages **machine learning** for cost calculation through the selection of a route congestion coefficient.
-This model is trained on a few parameters, and while it's not advanced, it provides meaningful results for the freight calculations.
+The project leverages **machine learning** for cost calculation through the selection of a depot-to-depot route coefficient.
+This model consists of a few parameters (~3000), and while it's not advanced, it provides meaningful results for the given goal.

-The API is currently in **production** and provides tangible business value by optimizing transportation costs for daily operations.
+The API is currently in **production** and provides tangible value for business by making transportation costs instant and clear.

 ## Features

 - **Freight Cost Calculator**:
-    - The user inputs origin and destination, and the API calculates the best route using public roads, estimates distance, and selects a congestion coefficient for competitive pricing.
+    - The user inputs origin and destination, and the API calculates the best route using public roads, estimates distance, and selects a depot-to-depot route coefficient for competitive pricing.
     - Returns a set of parameters for visualization on the website's frontend.
+    - Notices fleet managers of every calculation (to finetune the model) and provide credentials for marketing team to reach the client.
-    - Users can place an order directly via the website or through a Telegram bot.
+    - Client can place an order directly via the website.
+Fleet managers will be extra notified.

-- **Real-Time Freight Tracking**:
-    - Allows fleet managers to track active shipments.
-    - Management of fleet data (CRUD operations) is possible through the Telegram bot.

 ## Architecture